-We recently brought a packet of Rainbow cookies from the store.
-The kids love them, and they have become one of their favourite after school treats.
-But I’ve tried them and thought they weren’t that nice as cookies go so I decided to change up a chocolate chip cookie recipe I have from a friend, and make our own rainbow candy crush cookies.
+We recently bought a packet of Rainbow cookies from the store.
+The kids love them, and they have become one of their favourite after-school treats.
+But I’ve tried them and thought they weren’t that nice as cookies go so I decided to change up a chocolate chip cookie recipe I have from a friend, and make our own rainbow cookies.
 Let me tell you: they taste delicious.
-The added bonus is that the dough can be put in the fridge, covered, in an air tight container, and as long as it’s used within 7 days you can have rainbow candy crush cookies fresh from the oven whenever you want them.
+The added bonus is that the dough can be put in the fridge, covered, in an airtight container, and as long as it’s used within 7 days you can have rainbow cookies fresh from the oven whenever you want them.

 4oz Soft Margarine